wangdi2014/NeoepitopePred/README.md

 **Prerequisite**

-The workflow has incoporated the following softwares:
+The workflow incoporated the following softwares:

 OptiType 1.0 [2]